joshcarter/liveresource/README.md

 Useful namespace default when none is set explicitly (e.g., pid of current process).

+Investigate odd benchmark results (4 core/8 thread Xserve, local Redis process):

+- Best attribute read/write performance with one thread; seems like we'd do better with multiple due to IO multiplexing if nothing else.
+(Perhaps my benchmark is busted.)

+- Best method call performance is synchronous with one thread.

 Port all tests from old/state_publisher_test.rb.

 Finish rdoc, test to make sure it looks right.